35 Holy Family Road

 We’re Hiring!
 Click here for an application.
 Click here for open positions.

 The MissionCare at Holyoke campus was designed to create a welcoming, comfortable atmosphere that contributes to each resident’s ability to enjoy his or her continuing life experience.
 Located atop the Ingleside section of Holyoke, overlooking the Connecticut River, every floor offers contemporary, comfortable resident rooms along with dining rooms, lounges and activity spaces.
-Residents also can enjoy the Center’s recreational areas and a large, secure outdoor space.
-A large community room, hair salon and cafeteria also are on site.
+Residents also can enjoy the center’s recreational areas and a large, secure outdoor space.
+A large community room, hair salon and dining room also are on site.
 Continue reading…

 iCare Health Network Blog